 What is a Concentration / Area of Focus?

-Professor and Vice Dean Osamudia James gives an overview of the concentrations.
-Read Q&A on Concentrations with Dean James.
+Professor Osamudia James gives an overview of the concentrations.
+Read Q&A on Concentrations with Professor James.

 The University of Miami School of Law offers optional concentrations and areas of focus for students interested in exploring specific fields of the law.